-If you’re thinking about a wedding in Italy, take a closer look at the capital city, Rome.
+If you’re looking at weddings abroad, especially getting married in Italy, take a closer look at the capital city, Rome.

 This sprawling, cosmopolitan city combines thousands of years’ worth of history with buzzing street life and amazing food and drink.
 There are plenty of incredible ruins to include in your wedding pictures – such as the impressive Colosseum – and you could even zip around on a Vespa for that authentic, Italian city feel.